 Notes: Data were not available for Uruguay.
 Standard errors appear in parentheses.
-Because results are rounded to the nearest whole number, some totals may appear inconsistent.
-Statistically significant (p < 0.05) differences are shown in bold.
+Because results are rounded to the nearest whole

-- Met guidelines for sampling participation rates only after replacement schools were included. - Nearly met guidelines for sampling participation rates after replacement schools were included. - National defined population covers 90% to 95% of the national target population. - Country surveyed target grade in the first half of the school year.
+[†] Met guidelines for sampling participation rates only after replacement schools were included.

+++ Nearly met guidelines for sampling participation rates after replacement schools were included.

+1 National defined population covers 90% to 95% of the national target population.